 A360 Collaboration for Revit with BIM 360 Team were the first collaborative products Autodesk released to address cloud collaboration for dispersed project teams.
-The first set of additional modules for collaboration included BIM 360 Field and BIM 360 Glue.
-Both were used as construction tools: Field for field management and Glue for model coordination.
+The first set of additional modules for collaboration included BIM 360 Field and BIM 360 Coordinate.
+Both were used as construction tools: Field for field management and Coordinate for model coordination.
 The next product on the docket was BIM 360 Docs, used for project document management.
 As of April, 2018, the Collaboration for Revit and Team products are found in BIM 360 Design.

 The version of Revit you’re using on your project determines which platform you can use:

 Eventually, “BIM 360” became an official Autodesk registered brand, and the product line now contains multiple modules and products that are used during design, pre-construction, construction, commissioning, and handover.